• Skip to primary navigation

 • Talk about how education can be a part of her future (talking seriously about education will come later, but for now we show her – vs. telling her – that it’s fun to investigate how things work, and to read books about them).

-Education – in many forms – can be expensive, which is why we started saving for Eleanor’s college education from day one.
+Education – in many forms – can be expensive, which is why we started saving for E’s college education from day one.
 We opened a 529 plan, which allows us to save for her future, from preschool to postgrad.
 You can use the MEFA College Planning Tool to see how much money it might cost for your child to attend college.
 Then learn how to “set it and forget it” when it comes to college saving.

 In partnership with Fidelity, MEFA is working hard to educate parents on saving for education, so they have a bunch of events scheduled on their U.Fund Dreams Tour.
 We’ll be visiting the Stone Zoo in Stoneham, MA for October’s Boo at the Zoo event, happening on Saturday, October 19th.
 Come join us!
 Kids can wear their costumes and trick-or-treat.